gwenaellegustin/645-11-Fitness-check/user_guide.md

 ![img.png](attachments/img/admin.png)
 - If you edit a question, forms already completed by users won't be impacted.
-- You can't edit attributes of a category (like `highIsGood`), but the logic of category calculation can be found in parentheses.
+- You can't edit attributes of a category (like `highIsGood`), but the logic of each category calculation can be found in parentheses.
-- You have to complete all field.
+- In the modal view, you have to complete all fields.
-- Question must have at least one answer.
+- The question must have at least one answer.

 ![img.png](attachments/img/addquestion.png)